+- Presence of foreign bodies in the vagina and/or rectum.

-- Sexually-transmitted infections. - Frequent urinary tract infections.
+- Sexually-transmitted infections.

+- Frequent urinary tract infections.

 Behavioural indicators of child sexual abuse include, but are not limited to: In an infant or toddler:

 - Self-stimulatory behaviours, e.g., rocking, head banging.

 - Crying excessively or not at all.

 - Listless and immobile.

 - Emaciated and pale.

 - Significant delays in gross motor development and coordination.